Kitan Vasilev

-Kitan Vasilev (Китан Василев; born 19 February 1997) is a Bulgarian professional footballer who plays as a winger for Vihren Sandanski.
+Kitan Vasilev (Китан Василев; born 19 February 1997) is a Bulgarian professional footballer who plays as a winger for Marek Dupnitsa.

 Career

 Slavia Sofia

 Vasilev started his career in Slavia Sofia.
 He made his professional debut on 17 May 2014 in a match against Pirin Gotse Delchev.
 For the 2016–17 season he was sent on loan to Vitosha Bistritsa for a season long deal and after a good first half of the season on 18 December 2016 his loan was ended and he returned to Slavia.

 On 3 August 2017, he was loaned again to Vitosha Bistritsa.

 On 16 January 2018 he switched his loan from Vitosha to Tsarsko Selo.

 Krumovgrad

 In January 2023, Vasilev joined Krumovgrad.